fepitre/qubes-builderv2/README.md

     sha512: i3-4.18.2.tar.bz2.sha512
 ```

-Inside `deb` key, it is provided a command inside `commands` array to execute `debian-quilt` script provided by the
+Inside the `deb` key, there is a command inside the `commands` array to execute the `debian-quilt` script provided by the
-`source_deb` plugin with a series of patches file located in source directory (path inside a cage) to the prepared source
+`source_deb` plugin with a series of patch files located in the source directory (path inside a cage) to the prepared source
-directory, here build directory (path inside a cage).
+directory, here the build directory (path inside a cage).

-> Note: All commands provided are executed before any plugins tools or distribution tools like `dpkg-*`.
+**Note:** All commands provided are executed before any plugin tools or distribution tools like `dpkg-*`.
 This is only
-> available for Debian distributions and not RPM distributions as similar processing is currently not needed.
+available for Debian distributions and not RPM distributions, as similar processing is currently not needed.